FreeCAD/FreeCAD-documentation/wiki/Arch_panel_tutorial.md

 -   Although FreeCAD can import and work with mesh objects (Mesh workbench), it is primarily designed to work with a more advanced object type called brep, that is used by most of its workbenches (Part, PartDesign, Draft, Sketcher, Arch).
 When importing mesh-based files (.dae, .orb, .stl\...) you will usually need to convert these objects to brep before being able to do something interesting with them.
 Solid-based file formats however (.step, .iges), when imported into FreeCAD, directly produce brep objects.
 2D formats (.dxf, .svg) also produce brep contents.

 -   FreeCAD has different ways, or modes, to use the mouse buttons.
 These modes can be set in the preferences or changes on-the-fly by right-clicking on the 3D view background.
-They are described on <http   *//www.freecadweb.org/wiki/index.php?title=Mouse_Model>.
+They are described on <http://www.freecadweb.org/wiki/index.php?title=Mouse_Model>.
 The best suited modes for CAD work are CAD or Gestures.

-## Exercise   * modeling a roof panel
+## Exercise: modeling a roof panel

-To showcase a typical workflow in FreeCAD, let\'s model a roof panel as described on <http   *//opensourceecology.org/wiki/MicroHouse_4_Roof_-_Module_-_Build_Instructions>.
+To showcase a typical workflow in FreeCAD, let\'s model a roof panel as described on <http://opensourceecology.org/wiki/MicroHouse_4_Roof_-_Module_-_Build_Instructions>.
 To do that,we will start from drawing the different pieces in a 2D constrained sketch, then we will take advantage of the special Arch Window object, which is able to build complex 3D objects from a 2D sketch containing the contours of several pieces.
 Finally, since what we need is not a window but a roof panel, we will simply convert our window object to another Arch type.

 ### 1. Open FreeCAD, then set your preferred units to "imperial"